 Laser Surgery – Postoperative Care

 Typically, you will remain in the hospital for 1 to 2 days after surgery.
 You will then be sent home to the care of your primary obstetrician and perinatologist.
 Weekly ultrasound is recommended for the four weeks after surgery.
-Then, depending on the clinical circumstances, follow up ultrasounds generally should be performed every 2 – 3 weeks for the duration of the pregnancy (however it is the recommendation of Fetal Hope to have weekly monitoring via ultrasound, NST’s, or other appropriate means.).
+Then, depending on the clinical circumstances, follow up ultrasounds generally should be performed every 2 – 3 weeks for the duration of the pregnancy (however it is the recommendation of Fetal Health to have weekly monitoring via ultrasound, NST’s, or other appropriate means.).

 Additional Information (Nutrition)

 If TTTS is diagnosed in its early stages some physicians will recommend a wait and see approach.
 Under this approach the mother is usually encouraged to consume increased amounts of protein, often through protein drinks like Boost or Ensure.
 Some physicians incorrectly indicate that TTTS can be “cured” by bed rest and proper nutrition (usually an increase in protein through protein drinks).
 Most studies indicate, regardless of a TTTS diagnosis, most pregnant women with multiples suffer malnutrition due to the nutritional needs of more than one fetus on the woman.
-Fetal Hope does promote proper nutrition including increase in nutritious foods such as fruit, vegetables and an increase in protein via lean meats and/or protein supplements.
+Fetal Health does promote proper nutrition including increase in nutritious foods such as fruit, vegetables and an increase in protein via lean meats and/or protein supplements.
 Providing proper nutrition to the pregnant mother will only allow her to be stronger for the pregnancy and for her babies to have more than adequate nutrition for their growth.